What is a Full Immersion Horsemanship Clinic?

 How do I register?

-If you would like to participate, as of January 1, I will be accepting a non-refundable 50% deposit to guarantee participant slots.
+If you would like to participate, as of January 1, a non-refundable 50% deposit to guarantee participant slots.

 To register online and pay online: If using a mobile device click HERE.
 If on a pc or laptop, scroll to form further down this page.

-Or you can visit the Registration page to print participant paperwork and to mail payment.
+Or you can visit the Registration page to print participant paperwork and mail payment.

 What does the clinic cost?